 Divides each cohort into sub-groups based on a selected dimension so you can easily compare how a cohort differs along that dimension.

-Understand the cohort analysis
+Understand the cohort exploration

 Between October 6th and October 12th, this site acquired 17,093 users.